AlignmentResearch/go_attack/configs/sabaki/README.md

 ## Bot setup
 0. First build the C++ katago executable.
-   To do this, navigate to the engines/KataGo-custom directory and run the commands
+   To do this,
+   you'll want to run the following commands in both the `engines/KataGo-custom/cpp` and
+   `engines/KataGo-raw/cpp`
+   directories.
    ```
    cmake . -DUSE_BACKEND=OPENCL -DUSE_TCMALLOC=1
    make -j